MarioHdpz/react-exercises/README.md

 ___

-### Exercise 1: Counter
+### Exercise 2: Real time sum

-By clicking in the + and - buttons you have to add o substract to the presented value.
+Now you have two counters, their values would only change with its own buttons.

-All logic is in Counter component.
+And also you have another value that should show the sum of the two counters in real time.

-Extra points: Limit the counter to only show positive numbers.
+Extra points: Show another result with the absolute difference between counters.